-The Thai government has ordered more rigorous screening of the background to westerners entering Thailand as teachers in the wake of recent scandals.
+The Thai government has ordered a more rigorous screening of the background of westerners entering Thailand as teachers in the wake of recent scandals.
 It has also unveiled a policy to reduce native English teachers in Thai schools.

-Convicted paedophile arrested an international school in Thailand’s Isan region
+Convicted paedophile arrested at an international school in Thailand’s Isan region sparking review

 Thai authorities have ordered increased screening and scrutiny of foreign teachers teaching in Thailand. the Deputy Secretary of Thailand’s Office of Basic Education Commission Suthep Chittayawong made the order after it was discovered that a convicted paedophile from Australia was teaching children in North Eastern Thailand.